Brazil shanty-town puts on show 'for the English to see'

 "It's great to see this side of Brazil, the kids enjoying themselves.
 It's great to see the different cultures."

-The visit, however, felt little more than official glad handling by World Cup organizers, an example of the popular Brazilian saying 'para inglês ver,' a Portuguese phrase meaning 'for the English to see'.
+The visit, however, felt little more than official glad handling by World Cup organisers, an example of the popular Brazilian saying 'para inglês ver,' a Portuguese phrase meaning 'for the English to see'.

 More deeply, it means doing something just for show to cover up inconvenient facts and was first used in the 19th century as Brazil tried to pretend it was meeting treaty promises to Britain to end the African slave trade.